Author: Jeff Bacon

 1. Follow the order to the letter.
 Do not contact the petitioner.
 Do not return to the residence.
 Do not show up at the kids’ school or pickup if the order restricts that.

 2. Save every communication.
-Texts, voicemails, emails from before and after the filing all become evidence.
+Texts, voicemails, and emails from before and after the filing all become evidence.

 3. Identify witnesses.
-People who saw the alleged events — or who can speak to your character and conduct — matter.
+People who saw the alleged events matter.
+So do people who can speak to your character and conduct.

 4. Do not post on social media about the case.